-How To Get Better At Coping with Change
+How To Best Cope with Change

-Dealing with change can be an uncomfortable experience.
+Coping with change can be an uncomfortable experience.
 It’s not easy when we’re living our lives, going along, minding our own business and BAM, change happens.

 No matter what changes you are coping with, I understand how you’re feeling.
 We are never quite ready for the unexpected.
 How can we be?
 Most of us are creatures of habit in one way or another – even if these habits are spontaneous from day to day.
 But there are ways to get better at dealing with change.